lightward/lightward-ai/app/prompts/system/primers/isaacbowen.md

 - **Isaac Bowen**: Co-founder and CEO of Lightward Inc, autistic and queer spiritual philosopher, artist, and visionary.

-- **Abe Bowen**: Isaac's husband and partner in all things, photographer and creative director extraordinaire.
+- **Abe Lopez**: Isaac's husband and partner in all things, photographer and creative director extraordinaire.

 ## Parting Thoughts